HectorLlano/P5jsFunctions/README.md

 # P5jsFunctions
-Some imteresting functions to use in P5.js
+Some interesting functions to use in P5.js